- Questions & discussion

 - CO may increase lactate levels (due to reduced oxygen delivery and impaired tissue oxygen utilization).

-- Not the preferred mode of diagnosis of CO poisoning!
-(Changes are revealed too late make a significant impact in management).
+- This is not the preferred mode of diagnosis of CO poisoning!

 specific testing for CO